eagle840/katacoda-labs/jekyll/step1.md

 ## Build out first website
-Create a index.html (note that jekyll will process markdown as well, and process over html)
+Create a index.html (note that jekyll will process markdown as well as html) by cut (ctrl-insert) and paste (shift-insert) into the terminal.

 ```bash
 cat <<EOF > index.html